Montréal – Summer Program

 The selection process for articling positions at the Montréal office is as follows:

-First interviews, lasting approximately 15 minutes each, are held during the first week of interviews, according to the agreement, between 4:00 p.m. and 8:30 p.m., from Monday to Thursday, with two interview teams made up of two lawyers, per day.
+First interviews, lasting approximately 15 minutes each, are usually held between 2:00 p.m. and 7:30 p.m., from Monday to Thursday, with two interview teams made up of two lawyers.

 Out of the group of first interviewees, approximately 40 are referred to a second, longer interview before three senior lawyers.
 Second interviews are done in the second week of the recruiting period.

-From this short list, we establish a list by order of preference and offers are made on the day set aside for such purpose in the Agreement.
+From this short list, we establish a final list of candidates, and offers are made on the day set aside for such purpose in the Agreement.